 (2) For fiscal 2022, Mr. Stevens had a target bonus opportunity equal to 100% of his base salary and a maximum bonus opportunity equal to 150% of his base salary.
-These opportunities were pro-rated based on Mr. Stevens' salary increase effective September 1, 2022.
+The target bonus amount for Mr. Stevens was pro-rated based on Mr. Stevens' salary increase effective September 1, 2022, and his maximum bonus was tied to his higher salary.